CiscoSecurity/sxo-05-security-workflows/docs/activities/tables/delete.md

 _Category: Table_

 This activity allows you to delete rows from a table.
 To use this activity, you need to provide:
-1. An input table to delete rows from
+1. An input table to delete rows from.
-1. Criteria for selecting rows to delete
+1. Criteria for selecting rows to delete.

 You can either select to delete all of the rows in the table or provide criteria in the **Where Clause**.
 This sample shows a clause that will only delete rows where the `id` is equal to a `1`: